apigee/apigee-deploy-maven-plugin/README.md

 **NOTE: This option is available in Apigee X and Apigee hybrid 1.6+**

 If the API Proxy makes a callout to a Google API, Apigee now supports generating the access token or ID Token by just passing the service account email to the deployment API.
-For more info on the policy and HTTPTargetConnection config, check out Authentication [](https://cloud.google.com/apigee/docs/api-platform/reference/policies/service-callout-policy#authentication).
+For more info on the policy and HTTPTargetConnection config, check out [Authentication](https://cloud.google.com/apigee/docs/api-platform/reference/policies/service-callout-policy#authentication).

 ```
 mvn clean install -P{profile} -Dbearer=$(gcloud auth print-access-token) -DgoogleTokenEmail={ACCOUNT_ID}@{PROJECT}.iam.gserviceaccount.com
 ```

+For more info check out [Using Google authentication using Apigee](https://cloud.google.com/apigee/docs/api-platform/security/google-auth/overview)

 ## Advanced Configuration Options